wnossair/dev-connector/README.md

 ## Installation & Running the App

-With the setup and configuration complete, you can now install and run the application.
+With the project refactored and configured, you can now install and run the application from the root directory.

 1.  **Clone the Repository**
     Open your terminal and clone the repository: